 Identify each type of patch that is observed in the AA and use the total number of observed patch types in Table 15.
-Patch type definitions are provided on the next page.
+Each patch should occupy at least 3 m of area in aggregate within the AA, with some exceptions (see definitions below).

 Structural Patch Type Check for Presence

 Adjacent shrub or tree cover

 Animal mounds and burrows

-Bare soil (minimum 3 m 2)
+Bare soil (minimum 3 m2)

 Cobble and boulders

 Islands

 Mima mounds

 Patches of dense vegetation

 Soil cracks

 Within Pool Mounds

 Total Possible 9

 No. Observed Patch Types (use in Table 15)

-Table 15: Rating of Structural Patch Richness.(enter rating in Scoring Sheet)
+Table 15: Rating of Structural Patch Richness. (enter rating in Scoring Sheet)

 Rating No. of Patch Types

-Α ≥ 7
+A ≥7

 В 5 - 6

 С 3 - 4

 D ≤ 2

-Patch Type Definitions for Vernal Pool Systems:
+Patch Type Definitions for Individual Vernal Pools:

 Adjacent shrub or tree cover.
-These are patches of adjacent shrub or tree areas adjacent to pools.
+These are patches of shrubs or trees adjacent to the pool.
 They provide shading, nutrient input, and potentially affect pool dry-down among other biogeochemical processes.
+This patch type can be found anywhere in the AA.

 Animal mounds and burrows.
 Many vertebrates make mounds or holes as a consequence of their foraging, denning, predation, or other behaviors.
 The resulting soil disturbance helps to redistribute soil nutrients and thus it influences plant species composition and abundance.
 To be considered a patch type there should be evidence that a population of burrowing animals has occupied the Assessment Area.
 A single burrow or mound does not constitute a patch.
+Animal mounds and burrows can be found both within the pool and in the surrounding upland that is included in the AA.

 Bare soil.
-Bare soil is any area at least $3m^2$ in size within a vernal pool system that has less than 5% cover of vegetation during the peak of the growing season.
+Bare soil is any area at least 3m in size within a vernal pool that has less than 5% cover of vegetation during the peak of the growing season.
 Rock outcrops do not qualify as bare soil.
+Bare soil areas must be at least 3m in one discrete area, small patches of bare soil that add up to 3m in aggregate do not count.
+This patch type should be located within the pool or swales, not in the upland portion of the AA.

 Cobble and boulders.
 Cobble and boulders are rocks of different size categories.
 The long axis of cobble ranges from about 6 cm to about 25 cm.
 A boulder is any rock having a long axis greater than 25 cm.
 Submerged cobbles and boulders provide abundant habitat for aquatic macroinvertebrates.
 Exposed cobbles and boulders provide roosting habitat for birds and shelter for amphibians.
 They contribute to patterns of shade and light and air movement near the ground surface that affect local soil moisture gradients, deposition of seeds and debris, and overall substrate complexity.
+This patch type should be located within pools or swales, not in the upland portion of the AA.

 Islands.
-There are patches of upland vegetation located within pools and lying topographically above the maximum zone of pool inundation.
+There are patches of upland vegetation located within the pool and lying topographically above the maximum zone of pool inundation.